Puerto Rico travel guide

 Most visitors flock to Puerto Rico to bask on its pristine sands.
 From Rincón’s rip-roaring swells to the nearly deserted shores of Vieques where wild horses roam, there really is sand and surf for every type of beach bum.
 Puerto Rico also has three rare bioluminescent bays: glow-in-the-dark bodies of water that produce a nighttime lightshow for kayakers and boat tours.

 Inland, epic landscapes and cultural attractions abound.
 The central mountain range is riddled with limestone caves and rugged forest trails.
 El Yunque National Forest, by contrast, is a lush expanse of rainforest, with waterfalls and Taino petroglyphs.
-The Nature Conservancy’s various sites offer visitors a taste of Puerto Rico’s colonial history, including Hacienda Buena Vista, an old coffee plantation, and Hacienda Esperanza, an old sugar plantation.
+The Conservation Trust of Puerto Rico's various sites offer visitors a taste of the island’s colonial history, including Hacienda Buena Vista, an old coffee plantation, and Hacienda Esperanza, an old sugar plantation.

 This blend of cultures makes for interesting music, food and festivals, as well as some quirks of daily life (the Spanish and English languages are fused resulting in some interesting names).
 Preserving cultural heritage is what Puerto Ricans do best, and it’s what draws visitors back again and again.
 That and the beaches, of course.

 Self-governing US Commonwealth Territory (incorporated).